 Dining Out Advice

 Be inquisitive when eating away from home.
-It's important to know what's in the food you plan to eat, especially if there's a possibility that "risky" ingredients are included, such as raw sprouts in a sandwich, wrap, salad or select Asian foods, like a fresh spring roll.
-So if it appears that raw sprouts are on the menu, you can ask your server to please leave the sprouts off.
-And before taking a bite, make sure that they indeed got your order right.
+It's important to know what's in the food you plan to eat, especially if there's a possibility that "risky" ingredients are included, such as raw sprouts in a sandwich, wrap, salad or certain Asian foods, such as a fresh spring roll.
+If it appears that raw sprouts are on the menu, you can ask your server to please leave the sprouts off.
+And before taking a bite, make sure they got your order right.

 The Bottom Line

 In general, the health benefits associated with savoring raw or lightly cooked sprouts outweigh risks for healthy individuals.
 However, be aware that there is risk of food poisoning if you plan to eat them.
-If you're a high-risk individual, simply do not eat raw or lightly cooked sprouts.
+If you're a high-risk individual, avoidance is recommended.
 And though not the ideal way to enjoy sprouts in cuisine, the safest bet for all is to thoroughly cook sprouts to reduce the risk of food poisoning.